antonkomarev/talks/engineering/php/laravel-love/PITCHME.md

 #### 6. Order Reactables by total reactions

-There are situations when even negative reactions should be regarded as content popularity.
+There are situations when negative reactions should increase content popularity too.
-Then 3 likes and 5 dislikes will produce reactions weight equals to 8.

 ```php
 $comments = Comment::query()
     ->orderByReactionsCount('DESC');
 ```

+3 likes and 5 dislikes will produce reactions total equals to 8.

 +++